top of page

 (1) strengthening the entry pipelines into medical and nursing schools

-(2) improving retention in the profession and in Georgia
+(2) improving retention in healthcare professions in Georgia

 Our goal is to achieve measurable progress toward improving Georgia’s ranking in active RNs and MDs per capita within the next 18 months to provide a foundation for further improvement.